top of page

 Rebuttal to a Wrong Doing

-First off, I’ve got to admit that I’m not completely blameless here—there's always something someone could have done differently.
-But what really gets to me about the whole situation is how heartless it felt.
-After everything I put into volunteering, being brushed off like that really stings.
-I never got paid for my work; I did it out of passion and a strong commitment to the cause.
-I even took unpaid leave from my job, sacrificing both time and money because I truly believed in what we were doing for the kids.
+I know I'm not completely off the hook; there's always something I could've done differently.
+But the coldness of the situation really gets to me.
+After all the time I spent volunteering, getting brushed off hurts.
+I never got paid; I did it because I cared and was committed.
+I even took unpaid leave from work, giving up time and money because I believed in what we were doing for the kids.

-Over the years, I invested not just my resources but also a lot of emotional energy into this project.
-This place means a lot to me, especially since I was a camper there when it first opened, and I wanted my kids to have that same experience.
-The memories I made at camp as a kid are unforgettable—full of laughter, friendship, and new adventures.
-So, getting the chance to volunteer there felt like coming full circle, a way to give back to a place that brought me so much happiness and a sense of belonging.
+I poured not just my resources but also my heart into this project.
+This place means a lot to me—I was a camper there when it first opened, and I wanted my kids to have that same experience.
+The memories I made at camp are unforgettable, filled with laughter, friendship, and adventure.
+Volunteering felt like my way of giving back to a place that gave me so much happiness and a sense of belonging.

 BSN Volunteer Assignment

-Looking back, volunteering wasn't just about giving back; it was about being part of a community that encouraged growth, creativity, and resilience.
-The cold way I was let go after everything I contributed felt like a betrayal of that community spirit.
-It's tough to realize that all the emotional investment, countless hours of nurturing young minds, and sacrifices I made seemed to go unnoticed.
-This whole experience has made me think about what volunteerism really means and how important it is to appreciate those who dedicate their time and energy to help others.
+Looking back, volunteering was all about being part of a community that encouraged growth and resilience.
+Getting a cold goodbye after all my hard work felt like a slap in the face.
+This experience made me rethink what volunteering is all about and how important it is to appreciate those who give their time to help others.

 I Spent Five Total Summers There